regen-network/regen-ledger/docs/validators/get-started/initialize-node.md

 ## Start Node

-The node is now ready to connect to the network.
+The node is now ready to connect to the network:

-Start node:

 ```bash
 regen start